gravity-ui/uikit/src/components/PinInput/README.md

 ## Placeholder

-By default, there is no placeholder on inputs.
-You can set it with the `placeholder` prop:
+By default, there is no placeholder for inputs.
+You can set it with the `placeholder` property:

 <!--LANDING_BLOCK
 <ExampleBlock